livewire/livewire/docs/actions.md

 ## Skipping re-renders

-Sometimes there might be an action in your component with no side effects that would change the rendered Blade template when it's called.
-If so, you can skip the `render` portion of Livewire's lifecycle by adding the `#[SkipRender]` attribute above that action method.
+Sometimes there might be an action in your component with no side effects that would change the rendered Blade template when the action is invoked.
+If so, you can skip the `render` portion of Livewire's lifecycle by adding the `#[SkipRender]` attribute above the action method.

-To demonstrate, here's an example `ShowPost` component that after a user has scrolled to the bottom of the post, a "view count" is logged:
+To demonstrate, in the `ShowPost` component below, the "view count" is logged when the user has scrolled to the bottom of the post:

 ```php
 <?php